sematext/docs/docs/monitoring/tag-support.md

 6. Project Identifier (GCE)
 7. User defined tags

-To collect user defined tags you need below IAM roles:
+To collect user defined tags you need to define the IAM roles listed below:

 1. AWS - EC2 Instances should be created with AWS IAM Role that has policy `AmazonEC2ReadOnlyAccess`.
     See [AWS/EC2 User Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more info.
 2. Azure - To fetch resource tags for Virtual Machines, you need to grant `Reader` role to its Resource Group in Azure Resource Manager
     See [Access Azure Resource Manager API](https://docs.microsoft.com/en-gb/azure/active-directory/managed-identities-azure-resources/tutorial-linux-vm-access-arm) for more info.
-3. GCE - In GCE User defined tags are called as Labels.
+3. GCE - In GCE User defined tags are called Labels.
 To read labels, the instance needs `roles/compute.viewer` IAM role.
     See [Granting Roles to Service Accounts](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource) for more info.

 Cloud tags collection is enabled by default.
-To disable Cloud tags collection adjust set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/sta.yml` and restart spm-monitor using `sudo service spm-monitor restart`.
+To disable Cloud tags collection set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/st-agent.yml` and restart spm-monitor using `sudo service spm-monitor restart`.

 ## Custom Tags

-Sematext-agent-java supports configuration of custom logical tags.
+The App Agent supports configuration of custom logical tags.
 To add custom tags for each app edit the below property in the monitor configuration file: /opt/spm/spm-monitor/conf/spm-monitor-config-${token}-${jvm}.properties:

 ``` properties